 There is also an underground clothing spot with a vast selection of clothes sold at a low price.
 However, the designs may not be of your preference.

 Another place I want to suggest to you is the Sameba Cathedral.
 It is a photograph-worthy place that will leave your heart flutter with its beauty.

-Other than that, there are many national parks and reserves like Suanetia, Kolkhet, and Adjara, which are the perfect spots for trekking and camping.
+Other than that, many national parks and reserves like Suanetia, Kolkhet, and Adjara are the perfect spots for trekking and camping.

-You don’t have to worry; most of these attractions are free of cost, making it truly affordable.
+You don’t have to worry; most of these attractions are free of cost, making them truly affordable.

 - Currency: Georgian Lari